top of page

 I wanted to get involved in Stamp It Out because I think that it is really important that the negative impact of stigma and discrimination is challenged and that the work is shaped and led by people with lived experience.
 Everybody at Stamp It Out has been friendly and helpful, so don’t hesitate to get involved.

-WHO ARE WE?
+Who are we?
 Meet our Trustees

 PSwan.jpg